brt-yilmaz/git-notes/git.md

-Tue Nov  8 12:50:53 CET 2022
+## Git Notes

-> `git add .` // add to all changes in directory
+> `git add .` add to all changes in directory

-make a decision that git commits haven to be written in presens or past tense imperative
+> make a decision that git commits haven to be written in presens or past tense imperative

-Commits can be written in vim
+> Commits can be written in vim or you can change default text editor for conflicts

-git log --oneline // to see commits in one line
+`git log --oneline` to see commits in one line

-git commit --amend // to modify last commit
+`git commit --amend`  to modify last commit

-.gitignore // must be defined // for directory use slash at the end of the path
+> .gitignore must be defined // for directory use slash at the end of the path

 git commit -a -m "message" // to add in a single line